2020… Corona Crash or Everything Bubble Pop?

 Florida finally started to get its act together by closing beaches, bars, restaurants, etc. (except for take-out).
 But people from NY/NJ are still traveling down here in droves to escape the Tri-state hot spot.

-Dr. Fauci & Dr. Birx have become household favorites.
-I know my wife, and I look forward to hearing Dr. Fauci talk every day.
+My wife and I look forward to hearing Dr. Birx and Dr. Fauci talk every day.

 Lt.
 General Todd Semonite has also become a popular man.
 His decisiveness and ability to articulate a sound plan regarding increasing hospital capacity is what everyone wants to hear and see.